Tennis Girl: Creation

-The photograph was taken by then-30-year-old Martin Elliott in September 1976 and features 18-year-old Fiona Butler (now Walker), his girlfriend at the time.
+The photograph was taken by 30-year-old Martin Elliott in September 1976 and featured his 18-year-old girlfriend Fiona Butler (now Walker).
 The photo was taken at the University of Birmingham's tennis courts (formerly Edgbaston Lawn Tennis Club) on Edgbaston Park Road, Birmingham, England.
 The site is occupied now by the university's Tennis Court halls of residence.
 The dress was hand-made by Butler's friend Carol Knotts, from a Simplicity Pattern with added lace trim.
 Knotts also supplied the tennis racquet, with all of the borrowed items later returned by Butler to Knotts after the shoot with a box of chocolates.
 Butler borrowed the plimsoll shoes from her father, whilst the tennis balls were those used as playthings by her family's pet dog.

 History

 The image was first published as part of a calendar by Athena for the 1977 Silver Jubilee, the same year Virginia Wade achieved the Wimbledon ladies' singles title.
-Athena then negotiated a licence to distribute the image as a poster, where from 1978 it achieved widespread distribution, selling over 2 million copies at £2 per poster.
+Athena then negotiated a licence to distribute the image as a poster, and from 1978 it achieved widespread distribution, selling over 2 million copies at £2 each.
 Although Athena went into administration in 1995, the picture remains a popular print.

 Butler, who broke up with Elliot three years later, said in retrospect that she was not embarrassed about posing, nor bitter that she did not receive any royalties from the photo.
 Butler (now Walker) is a mother of three, who works as a freelance illustrator in Droitwich Spa, Worcestershire.
 Elliott died on 24 March 2010.